JuliaLogging/julialogging.github.io/src/how-to/rotate-log-files.md

 The [LoggingExtras.jl](@ref) package implements the [`DatetimeRotatingFileLogger`] (@ref LoggingExtras.DatetimeRotatingFileLogger) which, as the name suggests, is a logger for date/time based log rotation.
-The frequency of log rotation is determined based on the input filename patterin in the form of a dateformat (see documentation for [`Dates.DateFormat`](https://docs.julialang.org/en/v1/stdlib/Dates/#Dates.DateFormat) and
+The frequency of log rotation is determined based on the input filename pattern in the form of a dateformat (see documentation for [`Dates.DateFormat`](https://docs.julialang.org/en/v1/stdlib/Dates/#Dates.DateFormat) and
 [`dateformat"..."`](https://docs.julialang.org/en/v1/stdlib/Dates/#Dates.@dateformat_str)).

 Let's look at an initial example: